Ferrari Purosangue SUV, the FUV will be a naturally aspirated V12

 ASPIRATED V12 ENGINE, FUV Ferrari Purosangue

 But what engine is fitted to the Ferrari Purosangue SUV?
 Compared to what was estimated the FUV (Ferrari Utility Vehicle) will not be plug-in hybrid but it will fit a nice one naturally aspirated V12 enginesimilar to what drives the 812 Competition.
-If on the supercar the power is 830 hp on the Purosangue it could drop to 800 hp.
+If on the supercar the power is 830 hp, on the Purosangue it could go down to 800 hp.

-The House of Maranello has indeed rejected the hybrid optionto remain faithful to the Cavallino’s traction of aspirated engines.
+The House of Maranello in fact has rejected the hybrid optionto remain faithful to the Cavallino tradition of aspirated engines.

 Ferrari goal, beat Porsche and Lamborghini